CBP Officer

 How helpful / cooperative are Mexican authorities when it comes to US immigration and border control?

-Asked by Brandon about 9 years ago
+Asked by Brandon over 9 years ago

 Believe it or not, they are actually very helpful and we frequently communicate with them.
 We even have the Mexican consulate right in our port to help us with undocumented minors.
 When we expeditiously remove (informal deportation) Mexican nationals, we bring them to a section of the border fence where Mexican authorities are waiting to retrieve them.
 It goes both ways actually, because Mexican authorities regularly deport US Citizens, then we retrieve them.